 It’s that time of year again–budgeting season is officially upon us.
 And a process that’s already inherently taxing is often made even more complicated by proposed budget cuts.

-Funding for the professional development of educators has been a recent point of contention (Adler, 2019).
+Planning and funding for the professional development of teachers has been a recent point of contention (Adler, 2019).
 This makes it especially tough to prioritize educator training efforts in the most effective way possible.
 Thankfully, there are a lot of great resources out there to help you create top-notch professional development programs, all while getting the most out of your Title IIA funds.

 And lucky for you, we’ve done some of the heavy lifting to come up with steps you can follow to make this the smoothest budgeting season yet.